 Where to stay on Molokai:

-- Mid-Range: Hotel Molokai – There are no chain hotels on the island, but I recommend Hotel Molokai.
-Almost every room has a beautiful ocean view, and there is often live entertainment at the poolside restaurant.
+- Mid-Range: Hotel Molokai – No chain hotels are on the island, but I recommend Hotel Molokai.
+Almost every room has a beautiful ocean view, and the poolside restaurant often offers live entertainment.

 What are Must-Have Items to Pack?